lazydreamerbliss/Jison/README.md

 # Jison
 Jison, a Tiny All-Powerful Json Parser (Python3.6)

 Jison is a simple but powerful parser for Json manipulation.
-It parses a Json string into a dictionary with syntax check like what Python's builtin method `json.loads()` does, but beside this it provides many additional features:
+It parses a Json string into a dictionary with syntax check like what Python's builtin method `json.loads()` does, or write to file like `json.dump()`, but beside these it provides many additional features:

 (the `object` refers any Json `key:value` pair)
 1. String search under tree structure & hierarchical search